banana-rdf/banana-rdf/README.md

 An RDF library in Scala
 -----------------------

-`banana-rdf` is a set of libraries for RDF and RDF-related technologies in Scala, which can be used with existing libraries without any added cost.
+`banana-rdf` is a library for RDF, SPARQL and Linked Data technologies in Scala.

+It can be used with existing libraries without any added cost.
 There is no wrapping involved: you manipulate directly the real objects.
 We currently support Jena, Sesame and Plantain, a pure Scala implementation.

 Features
 --------